dneprDroid/DeformConv2d-Metal/README.md

 ...

-# register op so CoreML Tools can find the convetor function
+# register op so CoreML Tools can find the converter function
 DeformConv2dConvert.register_op()

 # and convert your model...